Allergy: Skin

 Substances that come into contact with the skin, such as latex, are also common causes of allergic reactions, known as contact dermatitis or eczema.
 Skin allergies frequently cause rashes, or swelling and inflammation within the skin, in what is known as a "wheal and flare" reaction characteristic of hives and angioedema.

+A 21-year-old male arms during an allergy skin test.
+A visible raised, red wheal indicates a positive allergic reaction.
+The positive control (H) shows a strong reaction, while the negative control (C) shows no visible response.

-With insect stings, a large local reaction may occur in the form of an area of skin redness greater than 10 cm in size that can last one to two days.
+With insect stings, a large local reaction may occur as an area of skin redness greater than 10 cm in size that can last one to two days.
 This reaction may also occur after immunotherapy.

-The way the body responds to foreign invaders on the molecular level is similar to how allergens are treated even on the skin.
-The skin forms an effective barrier to the entry of most allergens but this barrier cannot withstand everything that comes at it.
-A situation such as an insect sting can breach the barrier and inject allergen to the affected spot.
-When an allergen enters the epidermis or dermis, it triggers a localized allergic reaction which activates the mast cells in the skin resulting in an immediate increase in vascular permeability, leading to fluid leakage and swelling in the affected area.
+The skin forms an effective barrier to the entry of most allergens, but this barrier cannot withstand everything.
+For example, an insect sting can breach the barrier and inject allergen into the affected spot.
+When an allergen enters the epidermis or dermis, it triggers a localized allergic reaction which activates the mast cells in the skin resulting in an immediate increase in permeability of blood vessels, leading to fluid leakage and swelling in the affected area.
 Mast-cell activation also stimulates a skin lesion called the wheal-and-flare reaction.
-This is when the release of chemicals from local nerve endings by a nerve axon reflex, causes the vasodilatations of surrounding cutaneous blood vessels, which causes redness of the surrounding skin.
+Then the release of chemicals from local nerve endings by a nerve axon reflex causes the widening of surrounding cutaneous blood vessels, which causes redness of the surrounding skin.

-As a part of the allergy response, the body has developed a secondary response which in some individuals causes a more widespread and sustained edematous response.
+As part of the allergic response, the body has developed a secondary response that, in some individuals, causes a more widespread and sustained skin swelling.
 This usually occurs about 8 hours after the allergen originally comes in contact with the skin.
-When an allergen is ingested, a dispersed form of wheal-and-flare reaction, known as urticaria or hives will appear when the allergen enters the bloodstream and eventually reaches the skin.
-The way the skin reacts to different allergens gives allergists the upper hand and allows them to test for allergies by injecting a very small amount of an allergen into the skin.
-Even though these injections are very small and local, they still pose the risk of causing systematic anaphylaxis.
+When an allergen is ingested, a dispersed form of wheal-and-flare reaction, known as urticaria or hives, will appear when the allergen enters the bloodstream and eventually reaches the skin.
+This same skin reactivity allows allergists to test for existing allergies by injecting a small amount of an allergen into the skin, which causes a reaction at the injection site.
+Even though these injections are very small and local, they still pose the risk of causing systemic anaphylaxis.